bpstelios10/spring-webflux-template/README.md

 In helm, first we need to create the namespaces etc. `helm create helm/infrastructure` For the namespaces to be created we need to install the service in k8s: `helm install infrastructure helm/infrastructure` And every time a change is applied, we need to upgrade the `version` in Chart.yaml and run: `helm upgrade infrastructure helm/infrastructure`

+### App deployment
+Simply created a service for the app with `helm create helm/spring-boot-webflux`